 In order to ensure security of SLEDS data, you and your institution must complete several steps to gain access.

 The OHE Data Sharing Agreement Clause 2 Representative (C2R) is the individual authorized to grant OHE permission to release information identifying the institution or system.
 This is also the individual responsible for signing the SLEDS DSA.
-Who is my Clause 2 Representative?
+Contact SLEDS.Support@state.mn.us if you'd like to know who your Clause 2 Representative is.

-A Level 3 User is an individual appointed by the institution or system to be able to access SLEDS data on students from their institution, but is not responsible for granting release of information.
+A Level 3 User is an individual approved by the University of Minnesota or Minnesota State Colleges and Universities system office to be able to access SLEDS data on students from their institution, but is not responsible for granting release of information.